nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 NEP-PACK contains several implementations of different contour integral methods.
-Although they have been worked out and presented independently (in different articles), we have implemented them in a way where the common componentsare the same.
+Although they have been worked out and presented independently (in different research articles by different research groups), we have implemented them in a unified and extendible way.

 Contour integral methods have one property which makes them attractive from the perspective of